Nymohhh77/BrainGamma40Hz_public/README.md

 ## Support

-For issues, questions, or contributions:
-- Visit the GitHub repository: [github.com/Nymohhh77/BrainGamma40Hz_public](https://github.com/Nymohhh77/BrainGamma40Hz_public)
-- Open an issue or submit a pull request.

 ---

 **Disclaimer**: BrainGamma40Hz is an experimental app for personal use.
 It is not a medical device.
 Always prioritize safety and consult a healthcare professional before use.